bitnami/charts/bitnami/discourse/README.md

 postgresql.primary.persistence.storageClass=nfs
 ```

-### Sidecars
+### Sidecars and Init Containers

-If you have a need for additional containers to run within the same pod as Discourse (e.g. metrics or logging exporter), you can do so via the `sidecars` config parameter.
-Simply define your container according to the Kubernetes container spec.
+If additional containers are needed in the same pod (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
+Here is an example:

 ```yaml
 sidecars: